ProjectSheet - project schedule in a Google Sheets spreadsheet

 Work hours per task and the task duration can follow each other by the assigned resources (8 work hours per day per resource)

-Working days can be set to 1-7 per week, starting on the day you like.
-Default is 5 days, starting on Monday.
+Working days can be set to 1-7 per week, starting on the desired day.

 Chain subsequent tasks